-At the recent Big Picture Learning conference, Sir Ken Robinson stated, “If you design a system to do something, don’t be surprised if it does it.”
+At a recent conference, Sir Ken Robinson stated, “If you design a system to do something, don’t be surprised if it does it.”
 Just as schools were designed as factory models to produce one-size-fits-all knowledge, lesson plans were designed to deliver the same objective to a whole group of students in the same manner.
 Differentiation is at best a footnote.

 For teachers to truly push beyond the 1-size model of learning, they need a new way of approaching lesson planning.
-If we design a 21C planning template correctly, the concept of “lesson” planning transforms to learning experience planning, and personalization comes to the forefront.
-Here is the anatomy of a 21C sample template using a Station Rotation model.
+If we design a 21st-century planning template correctly, the concept of “lesson” planning transforms to “learning experience” planning, and personalization comes to the forefront.
+Here is the anatomy of a 21st-century “learning experience” planning template using a Station Rotation model.

-If we fail to redesign our key tools, and simply implement new instructional models around the whole-group planning models, we run the risk of creating 21C fluff learning that misses both the rigor of standards alignment and the target of personalization.
-Try it tomorrow and join the 21C PAACC Challenge!
+If we fail to redesign our key tools, and simply implement new instructional models around the whole-group planning models, we run the risk of creating fluffy learning that misses both the rigor of standards alignment and the target of personalization.
+Try it tomorrow and join the PAACC Challenge!
 Access the LINC template by sharing out your redesigned lesson plan using #blinaction #lincpd.